it-praktyk/Ansible-Role-Reboot-And-Wait/README.md

 Requirements
 ------------

 The role doesn't have any special requirements.

 Role Variables
 --------------

-How many seconds reboot need to be delayed
+How many seconds reboot need to be delayed.
 `
 reboot_delay = 10
 `

 Port what need to be checked for a server availability.
 `
 return_port = 22
 `

-Time in seconds when the first connection attempt will be started ` return_delay = 40
+Time in seconds when the first connection attempt will be started.
 `

-Time in seconds how long the connection probes will be attempted ` return_timeout = 300
+return_delay = 40
 `

+Time in seconds how long the connection probes will be attempted.
+`
+return_timeout = 300
+`

-Time in seconds how long started connection probe will be stopped ` return_connect_timeout = 20
+Time in seconds how long started connection probe will be stopped.
+`
+return_connect_timeout = 20
 `